 Your Case Has Become More Complicated

 Child custody encompasses issues of both physical custody (which parent has the children at any given time) and legal custody (which parent has the authority to make important decisions in the life of your child).
 While determining the best schedule of physical custody is challenging, issues of legal custody can make the situation even more complex.
 Physical and legal custody issues are often intertwined and can make negotiating a suitable agreement difficult.
-It is common for the physical custody schedule to be impacted by legal custody issues like where the children attend school, in which extra curricular activities the children participate and which medical providers the children see.
+It is common that legal custody issues impact the physical custody schedule; like where the children attend school, in which extra curricular activities they participate and which medical providers the children see.

 To ensure that you are treated fairly during the child custody and child support negotiation process

 An experienced attorney can ensure that the child custody result and the child support result are fair and within the normal ranges for cases similar to yours.
-Selecting experienced counsel will provide you with peace of mind that the process has been fair and that you’ve been provided the opportunity to share all the relevant information related to your case with the court and the other parent.
-Experienced counsel can also identify and anticipate issues that could arise in the future and see that protections are put in place to eliminate or minimize the likelihood of problems down the road.
+Selecting experienced counsel will provide you with peace of mind that the process has been fair.
+That you’ve been provided the opportunity to share all the relevant information with the court and the other parent.
+Experienced counsel can also identify and anticipate issues that could arise in the future.
+They can see that protections are put in place to eliminate or minimize the likelihood of problems down the road.
 The goal should be to prevent ongoing litigation and repeated returns to court.

 The Circumstances of Your Case Have Changed Significantly

 Many times circumstances change after an initial custody or support decision is entered.
-Job changes, schedule changes, changes that occur as children grow older can all be reasons why a custody or support agreement needs to be revisited.
-Having skilled representation will allow you to properly and efficiently present the specifics of the changed circumstances to the court and advocate for you as to why the changed circumstances should or should not result in a change to the custody arrangement or child support case.
+Job changes, schedule changes, changes that occur as children grow older.
+These can all be reasons to revisit a custody or support agreement.
+Having skilled representation will allow you to properly and efficiently present the specifics of the changed circumstances to the court.
+The family lawyer will advocate for you as to why the changed circumstances should or should not result in a change to the custody arrangement or child support case.

 Other Frequently Asked Questions About Hiring a Child Custody Lawyer

-Many people want to know how much it will cost to hire a child custody or child support lawyer to handle their case.
+Many people want to know how much it will cost to hire a child custody lawyer to handle their case.
 The overall cost of the representation will likely depend on the complexity of the case and the nature and extent of the court proceedings required.
-Working with an experienced attorney will help you determine which issues are most significant for you and your children and can develop a plan that addresses those issues in the most cost effective manner.
+Working with an experienced attorney will help you determine which issues are most significant for you and your children.
+An experienced lawyer can develop a plan that addresses those issues in the most cost effective manner.

 Many parents want to know if there is an age at which a child can make the decision regarding the physical custody schedule and where they want to live.
 In Pennsylvania, a child is never the decision maker about where they want to live or the custody schedule.
 That decision is made by the parents and if the parents can’t decide, then a judge.
 A child can offer his or her preference regarding the custody schedule.
 A child’s well reasoned preference is more likely to get greater weight from a judge when considering that preference along with all the other custody factors required by the court in making custody determinations.

 Additionally, people commonly want to know what happens when both parties cannot come to an agreement on child custody terms.
-If parents cannot agree on physical or legal custody terms, they will be scheduled for a hearing before a judge who will decide all child custody issues..
+If parents cannot agree on physical or legal custody terms, they will be scheduled for a hearing before a judge.
+The judge will decide all child custody issues..